alexandreaco/kamaji_quartz/model/README-Model.txt

 		A String containing the user's Research.
 An empty String will be returned if no user is found.

 function getPublications()

+	This function retrieves the publications field for the email specified.
+If no user exists with the given email, it returns an empty string.

 	Input